Katamaze/WHMCS-Action-Hook-Factory/README.md

 # Client area Domain List

 According to WHMCS sidebar there are say 8 expired domains but when you apply this filter, the table shows more than 8 records.
 What is going on?
 That's simple.
 WHMCS countings are inconsistent.
 The sidebar counts expired domains while the table includes in this counting also cancelled domains.

-You can easily solve the problem by editing `clientareadomains.tpl` replacing `{if $domain.expiringSoon}` with `{if $domain.expiringSoon AND $domain.statusClass != 'cancelled'}`.
+ You can easily solve the problem by editing `clientareadomains.tpl`.
+Find `{if $domain.expiringSoon}` and replace with `{if $domain.expiringSoon AND $domain.statusClass != 'cancelled'}`.